OnTheFenceDevelopment/OnTheFenceDevelopment-github.io/_posts/2023-01-18-new-year-new-start.markdown

 The thing about contracting is that you are normally working with the latest and greatest technologies and this keeps your skills up to date.

 My experience of regular employment is that options for advancement are more limited.
-The technology stack is essentially locked and upgrading things like .NET is difficult to justify when everything is working as it is.
+The technology stack is essentially locked and upgrading things like .NET version is difficult to justify when everything is "working fine as it is".

 So that's where I am now - I've fallen behind, or at least that's what it feels like and I need to address that.
 It could just be a touch of Imposter Syndrome (or self doubt as we used to call it - it's not a new thing) but I have a good track record and I'm driven to make it work.